MuniDataEngineer/project-movie/README.md

 #### Optimizations Applied:
 - Partitioning on low-cardinality columns
 - Z-ORDER on high-cardinality columns
 - Liquid Clustering for dimension tables
+- partition and file skipping on merge

 ---